 In later years, the area around the station declined and patronage dropped.
 Warehouses and industrial uses were situated to the northwest and the Cabrini-Green public housing complex was to the southeast.
 As deterioration and disinvestment set into the surrounding community, the station was used less and some maintenance was deferred.
 In January 1982, North/Clybourn became a "part-time" station, with no service on night, weekends, and holidays to save the cost of the station agent.
 The hours of the station were expanded just under a decade later when some weekend and holiday service was restored during daytime hours in Fall 1991, but the station remained closed nights.
 The station's part-time status was repealed on June 24, 1995, after which the station would remained open 24 hours a day, seven days a week.

-Today, this station has been changed very little.
-The station house still retains its design integrity and little has been altered.
-The exterior and interior are in good structural shape and the exterior masonry has faired well.
-The windows are intact, but need some maintenance.
-The interior tile walls in the station house and mezzanine were cleaned and re-grouted in 2002 and look good.
-The red concrete floors are worn from years of foot traffic, but are not cracked or otherwise deteriorated.
-The original agent's booth is intact, including the vintage "TICKETS" sign over the agent's window.
-Fairing the worst are probably the platforms, especially the wall tile.
-Much of the original tile remains, but some is being held to the wall with bolts and square washers, while some large sections have been replaced with white tile of a clearly different type and size.
-In March 2003, CTA® began an escalator modernization at North/Clybourn with pre-construction work for the rehabilitation of the two mezzanine-to-platform escalators.
+The station house retained most of its design integrity until a renovation in 2010, when most of the exterior and interior materials were changed.
+The mezzanine corridors and platforms are still largely in original condition, however.
+The interior tile walls in the mezzanine were cleaned and re-grouted in 2002.
+The red concrete floors in the mezzanine and platforms are worn from years of foot traffic, but are not cracked or otherwise deteriorated.
+On the platforms, much of the original tile remains, but some is being held to the wall with bolts and square washers, while some large sections have been replaced with white tile of a clearly different type and size.
+In March 2003, CTA began an escalator modernization at North/Clybourn with pre-construction work for the rehabilitation of the two mezzanine-to-platform escalators.
 Construction to these escalators started later that month.
 Rehabilitation involved completely stripping an escalator of all parts and replacing it with new or reconditioned parts, keeping only the original outer shell.
 The work continued through Summer 2003.
 On the northbound platform, the Moderne illuminated sign box over the exit remains and in Spring 2003, new sign faces were made for it with replications of the original graphics, including the correct colors and the specially-designed Futura-variant typeface used in Chicago's Initial System of Subways stations.

-Ironically, as part of the program to modernize North / Clybourn's signage, one of the station's original 1940s inlaid tile signs has been uncovered and cleaned, visible for the first time in several decades, seen on May 10, 2004.
+Ironically, as part of the program to modernize North/Clybourn's signage, one of the station's original 1940s inlaid tile signs has been uncovered and cleaned, visible for the first time in several decades, seen on May 10, 2004.
 For a larger view, click here.
 (Photo by Graham Garfield)

 north-clybourn01.jpg (101k)